kleok/PhaCo/README.md

 #--------------------------------------
 # PhaCo
-Phase unwrapping errors Correction in SAR interferometry
+Phase unwrapping errors Correction in SAR interferometry.
 #--------------------------------------

 # Example of a command line to run the algorithm (see unwCorrector.py other input arguments)